Fred Gil

-João Frederico Limpo Franco Gil (born 24 March 1985), known as Fred Gil ([fɾɨðɨˈɾiku ˈfɾɛð ˈʒil]), is a retired Portuguese professional tennis player, who currently competes in the ITF Men's Circuit.
-He is ranked no. 432 in the world by the Association of Tennis Professionals (ATP), as of 10 April 2017.
+João Frederico Limpo Franco Gil (born 24 March 1985), known as Fred Gil ([fɾɨðɨˈɾiku ˈfɾɛð ˈʒil]), was a Portuguese professional tennis player, who competed in the ITF Men's Circuit.
+He reached a career-high ATP singles ranking of No. 62 in the world on 25 April 2011.

 Gil made some Portuguese tennis major breakthroughs during his career.
 At the 2010 Estoril Open, he was the first Portuguese to reach an ATP Tour final, and in April 2011, he achieved a career-high singles world ranking of 62 – the highest ever for a Portuguese player until he was surpassed by Rui Machado in September that same year.
 Gil was the first Portuguese man to reach the third round in a Grand Slam singles event (2012 Australian Open) and the quarterfinals of a Masters 1000 event (2011 Monte-Carlo Masters).
 He was the first Portuguese to hit one million dollars in career prize money.
 In 2009, Gil became the second Portuguese player to reach the singles top 100 (after Nuno Marques), and in October 2010, he and Rui Machado were the first Portuguese duo to rank inside the top 100 simultaneously.
-Gil is currently coached by Vasco Antunes.
+Gil was coached by João Cunha e Silva, until he fired him during a tournament after an anger rage.

 Personal life

 Frederico "Fred" Gil was born in São Jorge de Arroios, Lisbon.
-His father Rui works for an insurance company and his mother Carlota is a mathematics teacher.
+His father Rui worked for an insurance company and his mother Carlota is a mathematics teacher.
 He has a younger sister named Ana.

 Gil started playing tennis at the age of four on a court built in his family's grounds.
 He joined a local club when he was 7, and won his first tournament shortly after.
 Aged 10, Gil was diagnosed with osteochondroma and was told to give up from tennis.
 However, three years later he was fully recovered and restarted training to become a professional player.
-In 2003, Gil joined the Clube Escola Ténis de Oeiras, led by his mentor and future coach João Cunha e Silva.
+In 2003, Gil joined the Clube Escola Ténis de Oeiras, led by his mentor and future coach, whom he would later abandon João Cunha e Silva.

 Gil's favorite club is S.L.
 Benfica.
 While growing up, his idol was Andre Agassi and his favorite hobbies include computers, video games, internet, gadgets and golf.
 He has been a guest commentator at Portuguese Eurosport transmissions.
 Gil's former coaches include Cunha e Silva, Juan Esparcia and Bernardo Mota.

 In 2016, Gil modified his name on the professional tour from Frederico Gil to Fred Gil.

+Gil is known for his unstable temper, which lead to him impulsively cut ties with coaches and partners.

+He currently coaches amateur students at the tennis court at his parents' house.